-The REIT assessed the valuation of the investment properties by using an income approach whereby a current capitalization rate was applied to the projected net operating income, which a property can reasonably be expected to produce.
-The \$2,037 fair value gain recognized in the first quarter of 2016, is primarily due to the contractual rent increases over the next 12 months.
-In addition, the REIT reviewed the market capitalization letter prepared by the independent appraiser as at March 31, 2016.
-The overall implied capitalization rate remained at 6.5% which is consistent with the REIT's overall assessment.
+The REIT assessed the valuation of the investment properties using an income approach whereby a current capitalization rate was applied to the projected net operating income which a property can reasonably be expected to produce.
+In determining the fair value, the REIT considers various market evidence, including market information, and reviewing the results with a nationally recognized independent appraiser on a quarterly basis.
+The \$2,327 fair value gain recognized in the first half of 2016 is due to the contractual rent increases over the next 12 months and a decrease in capitalization rates for the Vancouver market.
+The overall implied capitalization rate applicable to the entire portfolio remained at 6.5% which is consistent with the REIT's overall assessment as at December 31, 2015.

-A 25 basis point decrease or increase in capitalization rates would result in an increase or decrease in the fair value of investment properties of approximately \$13,000.
+A 25 basis point decrease or increase in capitalization rates would result in an increase or decrease in the fair value of investment properties of approximately \$16,000.